ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {{aggregation-helper-init}}) with each prep step.
 The order of the prep steps MUST match the Leader's `AggregationJobContinueReq`.

-If the Helper is asynchronously performing preparation, the Leader makes HTTP GET requests to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}` to check on the status of the aggregation job.
-The `step` parameter is the `step` field of the `AggregationJobContinueReq` and identifies which continuation to check the status of.
-If continuation is not finished yet, the Helper MAY wait to respond until it is complete.
-Once the continuation is ready, or if it is already ready, the Helper responds with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.
-Otherwise, if the Helper chooses not to wait for the job to finish, the Helper responds with HTTP status 202 Accepted with no media type and body.
-The Helper's response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Helper responds to the Leader with HTTP status 200 OK, a body consisting of the `AggregationJobResp`, and the media type "application/dap-aggregation-job-resp".

-Otherwise, if the Helper is synchronously performing continuation, the Helper responds to the POST request with HTTP status 200 OK with media type "application/dap-aggregation-job-resp" and a body consisting of the `AggregationJobResp`.
+Depending on the task parameters, processing an aggregation job may take some time, so the Helper MAY defer computation to a background process by responding with the field `status` set to `processing` and Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is the step indicated in the `AggregationJobContinueReq`.
+If so, the Leader polls the Helper by making HTTP GET requests to the aforementioned Location.
+The Helper responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
+When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 Finally, if `state == Continued(prep_state)`, then the Helper stores `state` to prepare for the next continuation step ({{aggregation-helper-continuation}}).